pszemraj/vid2cleantxt/README.md

 ## Notebooks on Colab

 Notebook versions are available on Google Colab, because they offer free GPUs which makes vid2cleantxt _much_ faster.
-If you want a notebook to run locally for whatever reason, in Colab you can download as .ipynb, but you may need to make some small changes (some directories, packages, etc. are specific to Colab's structure) - the same goes for the colab noteboooks in this repo.
+If you want a notebook to run locally for whatever reason, in Colab you can download as .ipynb, but you may need to make some small changes (some directories, packages, etc. are specific to Colab's structure) - the same goes for the colab notebooks in this repo.

 Links to Colab Scripts: